Triceru179/Post-Blog-React/README.md

 # Post-Blog-React

-A Blog-post with basic functionalities like create and delete posts.
+A Post Blog with basic functionalities like create and delete posts.
 It uses react router, custom hook and other stuff...

 This blog was made by following the lessons from this Youtube <a href="https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d">course</a>